 Highlights from the I4C side event in Bergen: Engaging discussions on climate change adaptation and mitigation

-On 29 May, the I4C project and the Bjerknes Centre for Climate Research hosted a side event in Bergen on ‘Society meets Science – open conversation on Climate Risks: How can the latest science on climate predictability help us?’.
+On 29 May, the I4C project and the Bjerknes Climate Prediction Unit hosted a side event in Bergen on ‘Society meets Science – open conversation on Climate Risks: How can the latest science on climate predictability help us?’.
 This meeting aimed to promote a deeper understanding of the challenges cities face in dealing with climate change.
 Each city faces unique challenges, and it is highly useful to share experiences and strategies to overcome these obstacles.

 An insightful introduction by Stefan Sobolowski, Research Professor at NORCE Climate, set the stage for a series of compelling pitches by researchers, each addressing various aspects of climate change adaptation and mitigation.
 Participants were encouraged to move between 6 tables, allowing for a dynamic exchange of ideas and fostering a collaborative environment.
 This format ensured that a wide range of perspectives and expertise were brought to the forefront, enriching the overall dialogue on how best to tackle challenges related to climate change.